 Option 2 – Purchase properties direct and manage in-house

-The Council has purchased 5 properties within the General Fund. .
+The Council has purchased 5 properties within the General Fund.
 The properties are managed within the General Fund and are rented out at Temporary Accommodation rates.
 This is the maximum allowed under the Housing Benefit subsidy cap – equating to 90% of the Jan 2011 LHA rate plus £60 per week.
 This is expected to change under the Universal Credit regime.
 Based on known and anticipated costs and income assuming a £5million investment and the provision of 28 properties, the financial impact is as follows: -